barsho56/pmos-autobuild-XiaomiEarth/README.md

 Hostname is also without spaces, it's easier to leave it as is
 Systemd - oooh, this is a hot topic for discussion, but for now I would VERY advise leaving off “never” as it doesn't work correctly on all devices.
 You could try turning on “always”.
 DE - everything is clear here, I like KDE Mobile, but you can install Phosh or any other, also check out the [pmOS Wiki](https://wiki.postmarketos.org/wiki/Category:Interface).
-User password I put very simple, but you can make it more complicated, also without spaces.
+User password is entered for pmOS user, do not enter GitHub password here.
+I put very simple, but you can make it more complicated, also without spaces.
+It's possible to change it via “passwd”
+Username is your username in pmOS, without spaces.
+Locale - system language.
+The interface should be in English only, so don't change it.
+It is possible to put for example “ru_RU”.

 -----
 Inspired by [Telegram AutoLSPatch](https://github.com/dsys1100/tg-autolspatch)